jharwell/sierra/docs/src/tutorials/project/project.rst

 #.
 Create the following directory structure within your project directory (or
    copy and modify the one from an existing project).

-   - ``config/`` - Plugin YAML configuration root. within this directory, the following files are used (not all files are required when running a stage that utilizes them):
+   - ``config/`` - Plugin YAML configuration root.
+This directory is required for all projects.
+Within this directory, the following files are used (not all files are required when running a stage that utilizes them):

      - ``main.yaml`` - Main SIERRA configuration file.
 This file is required for all pipeline stages.
 See :doc:`main_config` for documentation.